rlneumiller/oli/CONTRIBUTING.md

-# Contributing to OLI!
+# Contributing to oli!

-Thanks for your interest in contributing to the OLI project!
+Thanks for your interest in contributing to the oli project!

-If you're looking to contribute to the OLI project, please check out the [issues](https://github.com/amrit110/oli/issues) page for the project.
+If you're looking to contribute to the oli project, please check out the [issues](https://github.com/amrit110/oli/issues) page for the project.
 If you find an issue you'd like to work on, please comment on the issue to let others know you're working on it.
 If you have an idea for a new feature or a bug fix,